 5. Dress up your nightstand

 Most people’s nightstand is an afterthought, but it won’t cost you much to redecorate one small corner of your bedroom.
 Upgrade your bedside table to one with more personality, or score a yard sale find and refinish it with paint and stencils for a unique look.
-Switch out you alarm clock for something with retro style or a pop of color, rather than a boring black box.
+Choose an alarm clock with retro style or a pop of color.
 Fun picture frames or flower vases with crafty, not tacky, fake flowers can brighten up your nook.

 6. Add themed accessories